-A bench asked the city police and the Delhi Government to file a response on the plea and listed the matter for further hearing on November 27.
+The court directed the Centre and Delhi government to file their responses within four weeks and listed the matter for further hearing on April 9.